-Loans include approximately EUR 86 million in life insurance policies issued by insurance companies, linked to the return on a separate holding, and obligatorily measured at fair value following the failure of the SPPI test.
+Loans include approximately EUR 65 million in life insurance policies issued by insurance companies, linked to the return on a separate holding, and obligatorily measured at fair value following the failure of the SPPI Test.

-The item 'UCITS units' is composed of the following main categories of funds:
+The item "UCITS units" is composed of the following main categories of funds:

-- bonds for approximately EUR 77 million, about EUR 18 million of which are classified at fair value level 3; - stocks for approximately EUR 17 million; - balanced for approximately EUR 40 million; - real estate of approximately EUR 28 million, of which about EUR 27 million classified at fair value level 3; - NPL of approximately EUR 26 million classified at fair value level 3; - private equity of approximately EUR 3 million classified at fair value level 3.
+- bonds for approximately EUR 24 million, about EUR 18 million of which are classified at fair value level 3; - stocks for approximately EUR 20 million; - balanced for approximately EUR 7 million; - real estate of approximately EUR 25 million classified at fair value level 3; - NPL of approximately EUR 25 million classified at fair value level 3; - private equity of approximately EUR 4 million classified at fair value level 3.

-Section 3 - Financial assets measured at fair value through other comprehensive income -Item 30
+Section 3 - Financial assets measured at fair value through other comprehensive income - Item 30